Sintinium/MarioMakerItems/README.md

 How to use
 --------
 > Aurateur: !bet<br/>
 > Nightbot: Which will be next?
-"Goomba" or "Koopa" <br/>
+'Goomba' or 'Koopa' <br/>
 > Aurateur: !bet 3<br/>
 > Nightbot: Which will be next?
-"Goomba" or "Koopa" or "Boo"
+'Goomba', 'Koopa', or 'Boo'

 <br/>
 <br/>